-You have fractured (broken) a small bone in your hand.
-The bone most commonly injured is called the triquetral bone.
+You have fractured (broken) a bone in your hand called the metacarpal.

 The type of injury you have suffered is painful, but almost all of these injuries heal fully without the need for any intervention or surgery.
-Sometimes you may need a wrist splint to wear for a few days to help reduce pain.
+Strapping the finger to the finger beside it (buddy strapping) or using a wrist splint helps with the pain.